Creative Writing at Mississippi State

-Our students have gone on to advanced study in creative writing at prestigious M.F.A and Ph.D. programs across the country, including the programs at University of Cincinnati, the Ohio State University, Western Michigan University, Southern Illinois University Carbondale, University of Nebraska-Lincoln, University of Southern Mississippi, and elsewhere.
+Our students have gone on to advanced study in creative writing at prestigious M.F.A and Ph.D. programs across the country, including the programs at Boston University, University of Cincinnati, The Ohio State University, Western Michigan University, Florida State University, Georgia State University, Southern Illinois University Carbondale, University of Kansas, University of Nevada-Reno, Oklahoma State University, Oregon State University, University of Missouri-Kansas City, University of Nebraska-Lincoln, and elsewhere.

-They have published their work widely, in such venues as The Threepenny Review, North American Review, Quarterly West, Cimarron Review, The Pinch, The Adirondack Review, New South, Hayden’s Ferry Review, decomp, The Hollins Critic, DMQ Review, Permafrost, Third Coast, Yalobusha Review, and Saw Palm: Florida Literature and Art.
+They have published their work widely in such venues as The Threepenny Review, Kenyon Review, Guernica, Indiana Review, The Hopkins Review, North American Review, Quarterly West, Cimarron Review, The Pinch, The Adirondack Review, New South, Hayden’s Ferry Review, decomp, The Hollins Critic, DMQ Review, Permafrost, Third Coast, Yalobusha Review, and Saw Palm: Florida Literature and Art.

 The Master of Arts Program

-Mississippi State’s Masters Degree in English with a Creative Writing Emphasis is a 24 credit hour course of study with an additional 6 hour thesis requirement.
-At least 9 credit hours are required in creative writing in combination with other courses of the candidate's choice.
+The creative writing emphasis is a 24 credit-hour course of study with an additional 6-hour thesis requirement.
+At least 9 credit hours are required in creative writing in combination with other courses of the candidate’s choice.